SAP/spartacus-docs/_pages/dev/features/asm.md

 ### asm.agentSessionTimer.startingDelayInSeconds

 The start time for the customer support agent session timer can be configured.
-Specify the number of seconds for the timer staring delay via the property `asm.agentSessionTimer.startingDelayInSeconds` like so:
+Specify the number of seconds for the timer staring delay via the property `asm.agentSessionTimer.startingDelayInSeconds` like so ( using the `B2cStorefrontModule` as an example ):

 ```
+B2cStorefrontModule.withConfig({
   asm: {
     agentSessionTimer: {
       startingDelayInSeconds: 600,
     },
   },
+})
 ```

 The default value id 600 seconds (10 minutes).

 ### asm.customeSearch.maxResults

 The number of results in the asm customer search can be customized in spartacus via the property `asm.customeSearch.maxResults`.
-You define it like this:
+You define it like this ( using the `B2cStorefrontModule` as an example ):

 ```
+B2cStorefrontModule.withConfig({
   asm: {
     customeSearch: {
       maxResults: 20,
     },
   },
+})
 ```

 ## Extending